extremeheat/JSPyBridge/README.md

 * On the bridge to call JavaScript from Python, due to the limiatations of Python and cross-platform IPC, we currently communicate over standard error which means that specific output in JS standard error can interfere with the bridge (as of this writing, the prefices `{"r"` and `blob!` are reserved).
 A similar issue exists on Windows with Python.
 You are however very unlikely to have issues with this.

 * Function calls will timeout after 100000 ms and throw a `BridgeException` error.
-That default value can be overridden by defining the new value of `REQ_TIMEOUT` in an environment variable.
+That default value can be overridden by defining the new value of `REQ_TIMEOUT` in an environment variable, and setting it to 0 will disable timeout checks.